-The agility rules, heights and regulations are all from the American Kennel Club as modified by 4-H. However, in the Basic class, dogs measuring over 22" will jump 20".

-A dog's jump height is determined by measuring the dog's standing height from the withers (at the base of the neck) to the floor.
+- The agility rules, heights and regulations are from the American Kennel Club as modified by 4-H. However, in the Basic class, dogs measuring over 22" will jump 20".
+A dog's jump height is determined by measuring the dog's standing height from the withers(at the base of the neck) to the floor. - Agility tiebreakers: Any scoring ties will be broken by time.